MUS 474-Entrepreneurship in Music

 Course Requirements (due at the time of the exit interview):

 1. Develop a portfolio of media and supporting documents.
 This will be presented as a hard copy (3-ring binder) and online in a personal website.
-Items to include: a sample cover letter, resume, CV (curriculum vitae), biography, business card, personal photo, a list of references with contact information, three letters of reference, and a companion audio CD or video DVD containing examples of creative activities such as audio or video clips of performances, compositions, recordings, or other appropriate material.
+Items to include: a sample cover letter, resume, CV (curriculum vitae), biography, business card, personal photo, a list of references with contact information, three letters of reference, and companion media on a USB drive, audio CD or video DVD containing examples of creative activities such as audio or video clips of performances, compositions, recordings, or other appropriate material.
 Copies of recital programs, award certificates, letters of commendations, or other evidence that support the claims in the resume and CV should be included.

 3. Devise a three-to-five year plan for professional agenda.
 The plan should state professional aims and goals, and be included in the portfolio.